 In detail, defining securities is crucial for law enforcement, as they must mandatorily register with the SEC.
 If a digital asset, or in the case of Coinbase the Lending program is NOT securities, then the agency doesn’t have a case against them.
 However, the definition is up for interpretation, which means more lawsuits could follow.

 SEC chairman Gary Gensler has been open on his intentions to investigate the DeFi sector and exchanges in particular.
 He pointed out that DeFi projects, specifically the ones that reward participants with “valuable tokens or similar incentives” could come under investigation, no matter how “decentralized” they say they are.

 “There’s still a core group of folks that are not only writing the software, like the open-source software, but they often have governance and fees.
-There’s some incentive structure for those promoters and sponsors in the middle of this.”commented the chair.
+There’s some incentive structure for those promoters and sponsors in the middle of this.”

 Some experts believe that the SEC is taking the idea of “regulation” too far.
 It is doubling down on crypto exchanges, without giving them a clear idea of the prosecution reasons.

 On September 3, UniSwap decentralized exchange came under scrutiny.
 Stuart Alderoty, the General Counsel at Ripple Labs (a blockchain startup currently involved in a lawsuit with the SEC over the “securities” issue), commented on the Uniswap investigation.
 He compared it to the Trojan Horse, criticizing the agency’s process of “collecting information”.